LaurynasPOC/cryptocurrencies-price-tracker/Readme.md

 - Navigate to client directory
 - Use same commands as in 4 and 5 guidelines

-7. Open a browser and `http://localhost:3000`
+7. Open a browser and visit `http://localhost:3000`